Multi-point Green's functions for SLE and an estimate of Beffara: Preliminaries

 We will also need a fact which is a form of continuity of the Green's function under a small perturbation of the domain.
-First consider the following two lemmas on the conformal radius.

-\begin{lemma} Let ${\mathcal B}_r$ denote the closed disk of radius $e^{-r}$ about the origin.
+First consider the following two lemmas on the conformal radius. \begin{lemma} Let ${\mathcal B}_r$ denote the closed disk of radius $e^{-r}$ about the origin.
 Suppose $D$ is a simply connected subdomain of $\Disk$ containing the origin and $e^{-r} < \inrad_D(0)$.
-Suppose $B_t $ is a Brownian motion starting at the origin and let
+Suppose $B_t $ is a Brownian motion starting at the origin, and let

-Then,
+Then